Income management in the Ceduna Region

 Read more in the Ceduna Consultation Report.

-As part of the 2014-2015 Budget, it was announced that income management would be introduced to the Ceduna region in South Australia from 1 July 2014 for one year.
+As part of the 2014-2015 Budget, it was announced that income management would be introduced to the Ceduna region in South Australia from 1 July 2014.

 In June 2014, information sessions were held in Ceduna, Koonibba, Scotdesco, Yalata and Oak Valley advising individuals and service providers how income management will be implemented in the Ceduna region.